 - Notarisation or apostilling of documents if applicable (where a specially licensed lawyer verifies legal documents to ensure they are internationally valid)

 You need to arrange for the body to be taken from Ireland to the home country of the person who died.
 Your funeral director can do this for you.
 The body can be flown home or it can travel by ferry and overland.
-Although travelling overland is cheaper, it takes longer.

 You or the funeral director should notify the embassy of the travel arrangements so that the authorities in the home country can be informed.

 You or the funeral director also need to contact a funeral director in the deceased’s country, who can liaise with the relevant authorities there and arrange for burial or cremation of the body when it arrives.

 Repatriation is expensive, depending on the distance to be travelled and how the body is transported.
 Check whether the person had travel insurance or private medical cover which would help to cover the costs.
 If they are covered, contact the insurance company as soon as possible.

 The Irish Government does not give financial assistance with the cost of repatriating a deceased person.

 If the deceased person was resident in Ireland, you may need information on